shreyas-nimishe/Desktop-Applet/README.md

 # Desktop-Applet
-Creates a basic Desktop Applet for Ubuntu based distros
+Creates a basic Desktop Applet for Linux Distributions.
+The Program needs the following python libraries -

+* appindicator
+* pynotify
+* gtk